-Menopause refers to the stage of a female’s life during which their period stops.
-It typically occurs around the age of 45–55 years.
-A female has entered menopause if at least 12 months have passed since their last period.
+Menopause refers to the stage of a person’s life during which their period stops.
+It typically occurs around the age of

 The years leading up to menopause are called the menopausal transition, or perimenopause.
 This stage can also come with symptoms, which may last for several years — sometimes up to 14 years.

-This article will look at the 34 symptoms of menopause and what may help.
+This article looks at the 34 symptoms of menopause and what may help.

-Menopause and perimenopause can cause a range of symptoms, including the following.
+Menopause and perimenopause can cause a range of symptoms that may vary from person to person.

 1. Hot flashes